Asian cuisine: South Asian cuisine

 South Asian cuisine includes cuisines from the Indian subcontinent.
 Food items in this region are generally rich in spices, however it also caters a blend of multi-cuisine culture from all across the world.
-Food is flavored with various types of chili, black pepper, cloves, condiments and other herbs and spices.
-Use of flavored butter and ghee is prominent in many places.
-Turmeric, coriander, and cumin are often used to make curries.
+Food is flavored with various types of chili, black pepper, cloves, condiments and other herbs and spices, flavored butters and ghee.

 The multitude is inclined more towards the usage of mustard, groundnut, sunflower and soybean oil for cooking.
-Usage of refined oil to make pooris is quite famous.
+Usage of refined oil to make puri is quite famous.
 Puri bhaji, idli, dosa, dal baati, and litti are among the most popular and representative dishes of Indian cuisines.

 Vegetables are generally eaten with a type of bread called chapati, which is the staple food of the region.
 Rice is generally taken with dal to moisten it in northern India, or with curd in southern India.

 Tea and coffee are prominent all across with the former available at every street corner.
 Egg dishes are also available in similar fashion.

 Common meats include lamb, goat, fish, and chicken.
 As cattle are considered sacred in Hinduism, beef is less common than in Western cuisines.
 Prohibitions against beef extend to the meat of cows, and yaks to some extent.
 Pork is considered a haram by all Muslims, and is avoided by some Hindus.
 Other minorities also prohibit the use of meat to abjure violence.
 Fish is commonly used in South India, Sri Lanka and the Bengal region, i.e. Bangladesh and the West Bengal state of India.
 The Northern region diet mostly consists of wheat and other major crops.